 - For those intending to major in engineering or the physical sciences, or simply wishing a stronger background in physics, the department offers the PHYSICS 40 and 60 series.
 Either of these will satisfy the entry-level physics requirements of any Stanford major.

 - The PHYSICS 60 series is intended for those who have already taken a physics course at the level of PHYSICS 41 and 43, or at least have a strong background in mechanics, some background in electricity and magnetism, and a strong background in calculus.
 To determine whether you are prepared for PHYSICS 61, take the the Physics Placement Diagnostic.

-- The PHYSICS 40 series begins with mechanics in Winter quarter, electricity and magnetism in Spring quarter, and thermodynamics and optics in Autumn quarter.
+- The PHYSICS 40 series begins with mechanics, which is offered in both Autumn and Winter quarters, and continues with electricity and magnetism in both Winter and Spring quarters, and thermodynamics and optics in Autumn quarter.

-- While we recommend that most students begin the sequence with mechanics (PHYSICS 41) in Winter quarter, those who have had strong physics preparation in high school (such as a score of at least 4 on the Physics Advanced Placement C exam) may be ready to start the sequence with PHYSICS 45 in Autumn quarter.
+- While most students are recommended to begin with mechanics in the PHYSICS 40 series (PHYSICS 41), those who have had strong physics preparation in high school (such as a score of at least 4 on the Physics Advanced Placement C exam) may be ready to start with PHYSICS 45 in Autumn quarter (and then take PHYSICS 43 in the Winter quarter), or to start with PHYSICS 61 in the Autumn.
 You will be individually advised on the best entry point into either the PHYSICS 40 or 60 series on the basis of your score on the Physics Placement Diagnostic, which is available online.